dodeeric/langchain-ai-assistant-with-hybrid-rag/README.md

 GOOGLE_APPLICATION_CREDENTIALS = "./serviceaccountxxx.json"  ==> Path to the Service Account (with VertexAI role) JSON file
 ```

 3. Restart the Web App (it takes some time for the app to become up and running).
-To see Application logs, go to: Web App > Availability and Performance > Application Logs > Platform logs.
+To see Application logs, go to: Web App > Diagnose and solve problems > Availability and Performance > Application Logs > Platform logs.

 Demo: https://bmae-ragai-webapp.azurewebsites.net (running the app only, not the db)